 PSD2: A Revolution That Benefits Everyone

-Societe Generale hosts the second part of the Berlin Group's annual conference.
-We asked Nicolas Cailly, Head of Marketing - Payments & Cash Management at Societe Generale, to explain how this directive can be an opportunity.
+Societe Generale is attending Universwiftnet, the annual forum dedicated to the bank-corporate relationship that takes place in Paris on March 19th 2019.
+We have asked Nicolas Cailly, Head of Marketing - Payments & Cash Management at Societe Generale, to explain how this directive can be an opportunity.

 The second Payment Services Directive, called PSD2, came into effect on 13th January 2018.
 The European Commission's goal is to stimulate innovation, competition, and market efficiency, and to modernise payment services in Europe.
 It does so by taking into account the increasing digitisation of the economy, where banking services are no exception.
 However, its application will be gradual, due to certain regulatory technical standards (RTS) written by the European Banking Authority (EBA) taking gradually effect until September 2019.

 This is the case for the EBA standards on strong customer authentication and secure communication relating to communication and security between customers, banks and new structures known as third-party providers (TPPs).
 In order to facilitate the development of account aggregation and payment initiation services, PSD2 requires banks to open up access to their clients’ data (with their consent) to TPPs, securely, for free and without any contract, via secure application programming interfaces (APIs).